multiprocessio/datastation/README.md

 to easily build graphs and tables with data pulled from SQL databases, logging databases, metrics databases, HTTP servers, and all kinds of text and binary files.
 Need to join or munge data?
-Write embedded scripts as needed in Python, JavaScript, Ruby, R, or Julia.
+Write embedded scripts as needed in languages like Python, JavaScript, R or SQL.
 All in one application.

 ![Remote file demo](./screens/datastation-0.9.0-cockroach-pandas.gif)